MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-troubleshoot.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Application registrations**.
-1. Select the *Azure Functions authentication events API* app registration, [you created previously](custom-extension-tokenissuancestart-configuration.md#step-1-register-a-custom-authentication-extension).
+1. Select the *Azure Functions authentication events API* app registration, previously configured in [configure a custom claim provider for a token issuance event](custom-extension-tokenissuancestart-configuration.md#step-1-register-a-custom-authentication-extension).
 1. Copy the [application ID](custom-extension-tokenissuancestart-configuration.md#12-grant-admin-consent).
 1. If you haven't created an app secret, follow these steps:
     1. Select **Certificates & secrets** > **Client secrets** > **New client secret**.